luisch444/Bastion-Carpet/README.md

 # Bastion Carpet

-## INFO

-for this proyect I take as example TIS carpet, so if its have code very similar is becase that

 ## Bastion SMP

 Bastion SMP is a technical and decorative minecraft server: [discord](https://discord.gg/x3bVAbQAZt)

 ## Rules

-### Elderguardian Spawn on thunder [class](/src/main/java/carpet/bastion/mixin/OceanMonumentMixin.java)
+### Elder guardian Spawn on thunder [class](/src/main/java/carpet/bastion/mixin/OceanMonumentMixin.java)

 > Use: /carpet {setdefault} elderguardianspawnonthunder true/false
 >
-  > This option add the spawn of Elder Guardians when is Thundering
+> This option adds the spawn of Elder Guardians when it's Thundering.

 ### Disable Lighting-fire [class](/src/main/java/carpet/bastion/mixin/LightningEntityMixin.java)

 > Use: /carpet {setdefault} disablelightingfire true/false
 >
-  > This option cancel the fire when a lighting stroke
+> This option cancels the fire when a lighting strikes.

 ### ZombifiedPiglin Drops EnchantedGoldenApple [class](/src/main/java/carpet/bastion/mixin/ZombifiedPiglinEntityMixin.java)

 > Use: /carpet {setdefault} zombifiedpiglindropsgoldenapple true/false
 >
-  > This option add to the ZombifiedPiglin the drop of EnchantedGoldenApple with very low probability
+> This option adds the drop of Enchanted Golden Apple with a very low probability to the Zombified Piglin.

-### Players don't whitelist can't load new chunks [class](/src/main/java/carpet/bastion/mixin/ThreadedAnvilChunkStorageMixin.java)
+### Players not whitelisted can't load new chunks. [class](/src/main/java/carpet/bastion/mixin/ThreadedAnvilChunkStorageMixin.java)

 > Use: /carpet {setdefault} botsLoadChunks true/false
 >
->  With this option with false value, the players they aren't on whitelist can't load new chunks but maintains the current chunks loaded.
+>  When this option is disabled, players that aren't on the whitelist can't load new chunks but maintain the current chunks loaded.

 ### It's Halloween!!! [class](/src/main/java/carpet/bastion/mixin/AbstractSkelettonEntityMixin.java)  [class](/src/main/java/carpet/bastion/mixin/ZombieEntityMixin.java)

 > Use: /carpet {setdefault} isHalloween true/false
 >
->  Set to true for mobs to have a chance to appear with carved pumpkin and Jack o'Lantern
+>  Set to true for mobs to have a chance to appear with carved pumpkin or Jack o'Lantern.

 ### Enable signal command [class](/README.md#signal)

 > Use: /carpet {setdefault} commandSignal true/false
 >
-> This option enable the signal command
+> This option enables the signal command.

 ## Commands